-The Pre-clinical Human Immune System Mice Share Resource (PHISM) aims to provide a nexus for multiple aspects of translational immunology research.
-The PHISM intends to enable and promote collaboration among investigators along the continuum of basic-translational-clinical research by establishing mechanisms that facilitate availability of human tissue for research and by generating and maintaining preclinical mouse models for the development and testing of candidate therapeutics.
+The Pre-clinical Human Immune System Mice Shared Resource (PHISM) aims to provide a nexus for multiple aspects of translational immunology research.
+The PHISM core intends to enable and promote collaboration among investigators along the continuum of basic-translational-clinical research by establishing mechanisms that facilitate availability of human tissue for research and by generating and maintaining preclinical “humanized” mouse models for the development and testing of candidate therapeutics.

 To better serve our campus, we offer free initial project consultation regarding a high-level overview of experimental design, timeline, and associated analyses and services.

-Initial project support: to discuss research project needs, a high-level overview of experimental design and timeline, and associated analyses and services (see iLabs request form or contact Roberta Pelanda or Julie Lang).
+Initial project support: to discuss research project needs, a high-level overview of experimental design and timeline, and associated analyses and services (contact Julie Lang or Roberta Pelanda or see iLabs request form).

-Experimental design support: planning beyond initial experimental design support to outline the details of the experiment(s) including number of mice, treatments, time-course and flow cytometry panel design for analysis of humanized mouse lymph tissue.
+Experimental design support: planning beyond initial experimental design support to outline the details of the experiment(s) including number of mice, treatments, time-course and flow cytometry panel design for analysis of humanized mouse ltissue.